Maine

 On October 22, 2004, the U.S. Court of Appeals for the First Circuit disagreed with the lower court’s reasoning but agreed that Maine’s exclusion of religious schools from Town Tuitioning did not violate the Equal Protection Clause of the 14th Amendment.
 Eulitt v.
 Maine Department of Education, 386 F.3d 344 (1st Cir.
 2004).

-On April 26, 2006, although in 2002 U.S. Supreme Court upheld the constitutionality of vouchers with inclusion of religious schools in Cleveland, Maine’s Supreme Judicial court refused to overturn Maine’s 1981 law excluding religious schools from Town Tuitioning, stating the state was not compelled to offer direct or indirect tuition payments to sectarian schools.
+On April 26, 2006, despite the U.S. Supreme Court in Zelman v.
+Simmons-Harris (see OHIO) upholding the constitutionality of vouchers with inclusion of religious schools in Cleveland, Maine’s Supreme Judicial court refused to overturn Maine’s 1981 law excluding religious schools from Town Tuitioning, stating the state was not compelled to offer direct or indirect tuition payments to sectarian schools.
 Anderson v.
 Town of Durham, 895 A.2d 944 (Me.
 2006), cert. denied, 127 S.Ct.
 661, 166 L.Ed.2d 512.

 On July 1, 2008, Maine’s Supreme Judicial Court expanded upon its 2006 ruling in Anderson (above) and held that the law excluding religious schools from Town Tuitioning also applied to municipalities that may consider offering a general fund subsidy for tuition at a sectarian school.
 Joyce v.
 State, 951 A.2d 69 (Me.
 2008).